Accessing DOM Querying the DOM from your components Guide

 settings

-You can use settings to initialize a component with settings programatically.
+You can use settings to initialize a component after it is included in the page with settings programatically.
 This can be particularly useful for components that can be initialized with functions.

 $('ui-panel').settings({